Nuitka/Nuitka/Developer_Manual.rst

 For module variables, when the execution leaves the module to unknown code, or unclear code, it might change the variable.
-Therefore, likely we will often only assume that it could still be ctypes, or something else.
+Therefore, likely we will often only assume that it could still be ctypes, but also something else.

 Depending on how well we control module variable assignment, we can decide this more of less quickly.
 With "compiled modules" types, the expectation is that